rurban/Perfect-Hash/README.md

     cmph-chd     0.010375  0.044615 0.206307   142312   328777
     			with 122 errors.

-For a smaller dictionary with 2000 keys the relevant timings are:
+Medium sized dictionary with 2000 keys:

     hanovpp      0.001686  0.029126 0.102906    47332    56335  -nul
     			with 143 errors.